ViewComponent/view_component/docs/api.md

 `#controller` can't be used during initialization, as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.

 It's sometimes possible to fix this issue by moving code dependent on `#controller` to a [`#before_render` method](https://viewcomponent.org/api.html#before_render--void).

+### `HelpersCalledBeforeRenderError`

+`#helpers` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.

+It's sometimes possible to fix this issue by moving code dependent on `#helpers` to a `#before_render` method: https://viewcomponent.org/api.html#before_render--void.